CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/completed.png "sqlsearch")

-1. Bring back the browser window where you had opened Azure Potal and search for **SQL Server -Azure Arc**.
+1. Bring back the browser window where you had opened Azure Portal and search for **SQL Server -Azure Arc**.
 If you are already in that page, you will need to click on Refresh button.
 In that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step.

    ![](.././media/sqlvm11new.png "sqlsearch")